 St Stephen's Church (known as the Cathedral of the Dale) is worth visiting and has some unusual stone carvings and tombs giving an insight into local history.

-If you like feeding ducks or want somewhere to picnic, leave the Market Square by the small road at the top left corner, and continue ahead on foot through a high walled passage leading down to Frank's Bridge.
+If you like feeding ducks or want somewhere to picnic, leave the Market Square on foot by the small road at the top left corner, and continue ahead through a high walled passage leading down to Frank's Bridge.
 Here be ducks.

 Cross Franks' Bridge and turn right to follow the Family River Trail alongside the River Eden.

 At the top end of the town is Kirkby Stephen East historic railway station with steam engines and displays about the railway and its influence on the town.
 Free and nicely quirky.
 Open weekends.
 Click on the link above for opening times, event days, and access info.

 The volunteers are pleased to answer your questions and may even let you get up on an engine.
 Have a cup of tea in the old buffet car (very 1950s) and take a short trip on a steam train.

 Directions from the campsite: Go to Kirkby Stephen and, immediately after crossing the bridge at the entrance to the town, just before you reach the first buildings turn left and keep bearing left to the station car park.

 Next to Kirkby Stephen East is Platform 3 Play soft play centre with a viewing cafe and home made cakes.
 Great on a wet day for simultaneously tiring kids out and resting parents!

 Stenkrith Park is highly recommended, a native woodland bordering a spectacular stretch of the River Eden and a great place whatever the weather.
 There is parking near the gate to the park.

 The Poetry Path circular walk starts here (printed guide available from the Visitor Centre in town), as does the interesting, accessible Viaduct walk along an old railway track crossing 2 viaducts.